 Are there any taxes for holiday properties?

-Yes, owners of holiday homes must pay a property tax ranging from HRK 5 and HRK 15 per square meter.
+Yes, owners of holiday homes must pay a property tax ranging from EUR 0,6 and EUR 1,9 per square meter.
 This kind of tax is imposed for owners of properties that are not used for permanent living.
 You can talk to us for extra information about the property tax for holiday homes in Croatia.